-- We will have a fully embedded partnership model which includes all our stakeholders in providing good quality education to children and young people; - Through the education, skills and learning strategy launched this year we will ensure that our plans for employability and skills, inclusion and attainment deliver positive outcomes for all our children; - We will continue to build on our work to reduce and manage demand into statutory services and only intervene in family life when appropriate threshold is evidenced;
+- We will have a fully embedded partnership model which includes all our stakeholders in providing good quality education to children and young people; - Through the education, skills and learning strategy we will ensure that our plans for employability and skills, inclusion and attainment deliver positive outcomes for all our children: - We will work to improve our statutory social care services to ensure that we are providing a good standard of provision for children and young people; - We will continue to build on our work to reduce and manage demand into statutory services and only intervene in family life when appropriate threshold is evidenced; - We will have reviewed all our accommodation for children and young people and in the next 12-18 months, we will continue to increase our local foster carers and ensure we have the right homes for the children we care for; - The newly established Early Help Strategic Board of multi-agency partners and wider community services will continue to ensure that children and families have a range of services and support to draw on in the community to prevent the need for Children's Social Care; - We are developing a wide range of services and training programmes to ensure that everybody who lives, works and attends school in North East Lincolnshire can identify risks for children in the community; - We will play a lead role within the Safeguarding Children partnership, enabling a joined-up approach to tackling domestic abuse through a range of services delivered by multiple agencies;

-- We will have reviewed all our accommodation for children and young people and in the next 12-18 months, we will continue to increase our local foster carers locally and ensure we have the right homes for the children we look after; - The newly established Early Help Strategic Board of multi-agency partners and wider community services will continue to ensure that children and families have a range of services and support to draw on in the community to prevent the need for Children's Social Care; - We are developing a wide range of services and training programmes to ensure that everybody who lives, works and attends school in North East Lincolnshire can identify risks for children in the community; - We will play a lead role within the Safer Children's partnership, enabling a joined-up approach to tackling domestic abuse through a range of services delivered by multiple agencies; - We will ensure that children, young people, and their parents/carers have access to good quality information, advice and guidance to manage their health and wellbeing by ensuring information is available through health clinics, GP surgeries and health professionals.
-And if they are ill, that services are coordinated and delivered in a way that best meets their needs, where possible avoiding unnecessary hospital stays; - We will continue to work with all our partners, and our schools in particular, to ensure that Children and Young People have access to mental health support in school, and where it is necessary we offer high level assessment and treatment for those that are deemed to require it; - Our work with Barnardo's will ensure that this year we are trained and supported across all services to understand the impact of trauma and can work with our children to manage their adverse early life experiences; - We will continue to work to ensure we are the employer of choice for a range of skilled and professional staff we continually seek to meet the needs of our children and families and support retention through career progression pathways, good management support and manageable caseloads.
+- We will ensure that children, young people, and their parents/carers have access to good quality information, advice and guidance to manage their health and wellbeing by ensuring information is available through health clinics, GP surgeries and health professionals.
+And if they are ill, that services are coordinated and delivered in a way that best meets their needs, where possible avoiding unnecessary hospital stays; - We will continue to work with all our partners, and our schools in particular, to ensure that children and young people have access to mental health support in school, and where it is necessary we offer high level assessment and treatment for those who are deemed to require it; - Our work with Barnardos will ensure that this year we are trained and supported across all services to understand the impact of trauma and can work with our children to manage their adverse early life experiences; - We will continue to work to ensure we are the employer of choice for a range of skilled and professional staff.
+We will continually seek to meet the needs of our children and families and support retention through career progression pathways, good management support and manageable caseloads.